rajurai/ProjectMyGit/README.md

 ### Api Server

 API server exposes uniform REST APIs and abstracts the complexity of many platform APIs.
-It introduce a new construct called cloud Namespace which is used addressing of request.
+It introduces a new construct called cloud Namespace which is used for addressing of requests.

 #### Admin API